filip1O/Seeing-Just-Enough-The-Contribution-of-Visual-Features-to-Egocentric-Action-Recognition/README.md

 ## ⚙️ Running the Analysis Demos

-1️⃣ Download the Demo Script and the Associated Spreadsheet
+1️⃣ Download the Demo Script and Associated Datafile

-The script will perform analysis on the associated spreadsheet.
-The online location of spreadsheet associated with each script is encoded in the resepective script as 'input_path'.
+The script performs analysis on the associated data.
+The online location of the datafile associated with each script is encoded in the resepective script as 'input_path'.

 2️⃣ Install Required Python Packages